jepessen/wtrade/README.md

 # wtrade

+# WARNING

+This repository is at very early stage.
+It's not usable and It does not work.
+This warning will be removed then the project will begin to be usable.

+# Introduction
 Program for stock trading.
 It does not perform trading but it can retrieve info and perform operation in order to check best operations.

 # Remotes